PLEASE NOTE: GRANT APPLICATION PERIOD FOR 2019 HAS CLOSED

 Who is Eligible: Any 501(c)(3) nonprofit organization located in Idaho whose services include hunger-relief.
 Applicants are NOT required to be a member of The Idaho Foodbank partner network, Catholic Charities, or the Idaho Community Action Partnership in order to apply.

-Deadlines: Our grant cycle opens July 1 each year and applications are accepted through July 31.
+Deadlines: Our grant cycle opens July 1 each year and applications will be accepted until midnight July 31, 2019.
 Grant awards are announced in late September and funds are dispersed in early October.
 Recipients must submit progress reports in March and October.

-How to Apply: We prefer applicants use our online form, which can be accessed HERE.
-From the application page, applicants may also download a fillable PDF form, which can be completed and emailed to firstname.lastname@example.org, or printed and mailed to the address below.
-Mailed applications must be postmarked no later than July 31.
+How to Apply: We prefer applicants use our online form, which will be available on July 1.
+Applicants may also download a fillable PDF form, which can be completed and emailed to firstname.lastname@example.org, or printed and mailed to the address below.
+Mailed applications must be postmarked no later than July 31, 2019.

 Idaho Food Bank Fund